vipau/zsimple/README.md

 ## Install

 Please run `install.sh` with bash or zsh.
+Make sure to review the contents of ~/.aliases and ~/.exports afterwards to customize to your liking.
 It will backup any existing files called `.zshrc`, `.exports` and `.aliases`.
 Please also keep your own backups of dotfiles as well.